-Turne of according to Test Type of assessment Pre-conditions The ICT provides a means for two-way voice communication using technologies other than PSTN or VOIP with Session Initiation Protocol (SIP).
-The ICT provides a means for two-way RTT communication.
-An "RTT reference terminal" is available for that mode of RTT communication.
+Type of as sessment Test Pre-condit ions 1.
+The ICT provides a means for two-way voice communication using technologies other than PSTN or VOIP with Session Initiation Protocol (SIP).
+2. The ICT provides a means for two-way RTT communication.
+3. An "RTT reference terminal" is available for that mode of RTT communication.
 Procedure 1.
 Check that the ICT interoperates with the "RTT reference terminal" using a relevant and applicable common specification for RTT exchange that is published and available for the environment in which the ICT will be operating.
 2. Check that the common specification in check 1 includes a method for indicating loss or corruption of characters.
-Result Pass: Check 1 and 2 are true Fail: Checks 1 or 2 are false Not applicable: Pre-condition 1 or 2 is not met Not testable: Pre-condition 3 is not met NOTE: An "RTT reference terminal" is a terminal specifically designed for testing RTT capable devices in a manner that w manner that would confirm their functionality and interoperability.
-These are generally created by a national or int national or international standards entity so that all testing is done with a consistent "RTT reference terminal".
+Result Pass: Check 1 and 2 are true Fail: Checks 1 or 2 are false Not applicable: Pre-condition 1 or 2 is not met Not testable: Pre-condition 3 is not met NOTE: An "RTT reference terminal" is a terminal specifically designed for testing RTT capa erence terminal" is a terminal specifically designed for testing RTT capable devices in a would confirm their functionality and interoperability.
+These are generally created by a national or in terminal". ternational standards entity so that all testing is done with a consistent "RTT reference